The emptiness formation probability, and representations for nonlocal correlation functions, of the 20-vertex model: Abstract

 \section{Abstract}

-We study the emptiness formation probability, along with various representations for nonlocal correlation functions, of the 20-vertex model.
+{ We study the emptiness formation probability, along with various representations for nonlocal correlation functions, of the 20-vertex model.
 In doing so, we leverage previous arguments for representations of nonlocal correlation functions for the 6-vertex model, under domain-wall boundary conditions, due to Colomo, Di Giulio, and Pronko, in addition to the inhomogeneous, and homogeneous, determinantal representations for the 20-vertex partition function due to Di Francesco, also under domain-wall boundary conditions.
 By taking a product of row configuration probabilities, we obtain a desired contour integral representation for nonlocal correlations from a determinantal representation.
-Finally, a counterpart of the emptiness formation probability is introduced for the 20-vertex model. \footnote{\textit{{Keywords}}: Statistical physics, square ice, ice rule, triangular ice, six-vertex model, twenty-vertex model, quantum inverse scattering, Poisson structure, crossing probabilities, integrability, action-angle variables} \footnote{\textbf{MSC Class}: 34L25; 60K35}
+Finally, a counterpart of the emptiness formation probability is introduced for the 20-vertex model. }